TykTechnologies/demo-slo-prometheus-grafana/README.md

 ## About

-This is a demo project, using an OSS deployment of Tyk Gateway, Tyk Pump, Prometheus, Grafana and K6 running on Docker, that shows how to configure Tyk Pump, Prometheus and Grafana to set-up a dashboard for SLIs and SLOs.
+This is a demo project running on Docker, that shows how to configure [Tyk Gateway](https://github.com/TykTechnologies/tyk), [Tyk Pump](https://github.com/TykTechnologies/tyk-pump), Prometheus and Grafana to set-up a dashboard for SLIs and SLOs.

 ## Purpose